JeffHing/extend-this/README.md

 #### Changing a Selector Prefix

-To change when an existing selector is invoked, use the `.selector()` method.
+To change when an existing property selector is invoked, use the `.selector()` method.
 The following example causes the override selector to be invoked when a string argument is prefixed with '@' instead of '#':

 ```javascript